lewisd27/Miconia-BioEcon--Model/README.md

 The R0_data.csv is an example of generated dispersal distances for miconia based on its dispersal kernal (probability density function of dipsersal distance from maternal source).

+The PDF demonstrates the full model output with all code shown.

 The model is setup to knit together and produce markdown files on each run and export plots and .xlsx files for model outputs.

 ## Running the Model